FdaStats/FDADNN/README.md

 -------------------------------------------------------------

 # Function descriptions
-- Download and install the r package under "master" branch.
+- Download and install the r package.
 Use "help" for more function details and examples.
 -------------------------------------------------------------